sharethepath/everything/_posts/2020-12-23-work-fun-scripts.md

 ---

 ### makes a word cloud from copied text
-On a Windows machine press Win+X, then press 'I' that will launch PowerShell.
+On a Windows machine press Win+X, then press 'I' that will launch PowerShell (on a Mac you might install PowerShell first).
 Afterwards install a module.
 ```PowerShell
 Install-Module PSWordCloud
 ```
+Press [Y]es along the way to allow the install.
 When it's done, you will be able to copy the text and run the command below to generate your word cloud.
 ```PowerShell
 Get-Clipboard | New-WordCloud -Path .\wordcloud.svg -Typeface georgia -ImageSize 720p -AllowRotation none